 One of the main differences between an ob-gyn vs. a midwife is the credentials they hold.
 They both can provide great pregnancy care and safely deliver babies, but they have different educational backgrounds.

 An OB-GYN is a medical doctor specializing in women’s reproductive health, including pregnancy care and delivery of babies.

 To become a medical doctor, they had to complete four years of medical school, a four-year residency, and a three-year fellowship.
 After that, they can continue to become board certified if they wish.

-Obstetricians are good to have because they are trained for every aspect of pregnancy, labor, delivery, and even postpartum.
+Obstetricians are good because they are trained for every aspect of pregnancy, labor, delivery, and even postpartum.
 If you like to have all the information and usually have many questions for the doctor, you want an Ob-gyn.

-OBGYN’s are also the ones you go-to for all of your female health needs that are nonpregnancy related, so you may already have one.
+OBGYN’s are also the ones you go to for all of your female health needs that are nonpregnancy related, so you may already have one.
 If you have one that you like and respect, you are all set.
 Just make sure you agree with their philosophies regarding pregnancy and childbirth as well.

 This is why I preferred to have an OB/GYN each time.
 You will also be seeing this doctor for your 6-week postpartum appointment.

 For both my pregnancies, since the doctor I went to for all my appointments did not actually deliver the babies, it was nice to bring my babies to my postpartum appointment so my doctor could meet them.
 They were with me through the whole pregnancy journey, and they loved meeting the baby in person they cared for internally.